jeremycherfas/user/pages/03.blog/searching-for-a-recipe/item.md

 As for more useful discovery and presentation of recipes on the internet, I can see no solutions, simple or otherwise.
 The work involved in an independent search engine would be immense, and it would still be plagued by inconsistent mark-up.
 My own approach is to curate my own collection of favourites, as grubby printouts, online links and boiled down text notes, any and all of which I would be happy to be share, but not if I have to mark them up as h-recipes.

 !
-This post is a submission to the <a class=”u-in-reply-to” href=”https://sarajaksa.eu/2023/06/carnival-of-indieweb-june-2023-edition-indieweb-and-cooking/” >Carnival of IndieWeb</a >, newly launched by Sara Jakša.
+This post is a submission to the [Carnival of IndieWeb](https://sarajaksa.eu/2023/06/carnival-of-indieweb-june-2023-edition-indieweb-and-cooking/), newly launched by Sara Jakša.
 A resurgence of blog carnivals would be a great thing.